RedHat-UX/red-hat-design-system/docs/get-started/developers/tokens.md

 #### Load snippets in Neovim

-Use LunaSnip to load snippets in Neovim:
+Use LuaSnip to load snippets in Neovim:

 <rh-code-block>
   <script type="text/sample-javascript">